 Since your toddler is also a little person with his own individual personality now, it means you’ll have to get ready for some truly cranky days.
 He could be grumpy and emotional at this juncture in his life and needs your patience and extra TLC.

-26 Month Old Development and Milestones: Is Your Tot on Track?
+26 Month Old Development and Milestones: Is Your Toddler on Track?

 By this stage, you will notice that your little trooper is beginning to explore the world around him through play.
-This also means that he may get so engrossed in it that he might not even want a break from it for meals.
-Typically by the 26th month, a toddler begins to start performing a bevy of physical activities.
+This also means that he may get so engrossed in it that he might not even want a break for meals.
+Typically, by the 26th month, a toddler begins to start performing a bevy of physical activities.

-- He can now build towers using blocks as his grasp of objects gets better than before
+- He can now build towers using blocks as his grasp improves.

-- Throwing a ball over the arm will also become an easy activity for your little one.
+- Throwing a ball will become an easy activity for your little one.

-- Likewise, he will also be able to kick a ball now whilst standing.
+- Likewise, he will also be able to kick a ball now while standing.

 - But his hand and finger movements are still at a nascent stage.
-So if she points or pokes objects, know that its his way of learning this coordination.
+So if he points or pokes objects, know that it’s his way of learning these movements.

-- At this stage, your baby will also try to get better at potty-training.
-But chances are you might see some mishap taking place.
+- At this stage, your toddler will also try to get better at potty-training.
+But chances are you might see some mishaps taking place.